MLGB3/buildout.mlgb/WHEREIS.md

 Buildout
 --------

 The buildout scripts are located as follows.
+Except *.installed.cfg* and *.mr.developer.cfg* this is your buildout as downloaded from the buildout repository.
 In the **home/mlgb/sites/mlgb/** directory we have the following:

 ```bash
 buildouts/